 Menu items in the Safe Mode menu Description Switch on/off of the Safe Mode function Here you can switch the Safe Mode function on or off (default value).
-Function Select one of the following options: ■ off off: Safe Mode is switched off. on on : Safe Mode is switched on.
-Only when the Safe Mode function is switched on do the following menu items appear: Start Configuration Manual activation of the Safe Mode function Manual activation of the Safe Mode function: Start Option off: Safe Mode is not activated. off off Option on : Safe Mode is activated. on on Deactivation of Safe Mode Stop only appears when Safe Mode has been activated.
-Stop Deactivation of Safe Mode is only possible when there are no No No pending alarms.
-Yes Configuration In this submenu you set the parameters with which the device will continue to work when the Safe Mode is activated 🗞 Table 41 "Settings in the Configuration menu" on page 130.
+Function off on Select one of the following options: off: Safe Mode is switched off. on : Safe Mode is switched on.
+Only when the Safe Mode function is switched on do the following menu items appear: Start Configuration Manual activation of the Safe Mode function Start off on Manual activation of the Safe Mode function: Option off: Safe Mode is not activated.
+Option on: Safe Mode is activated.
+Deactivation of Safe Mode Stop No Yes Stop only appears when Safe Mode has been activated.
+Deactivation of Safe Mode is only possible when there are no pending alarms.
+Configuration In this submenu you set the parameters with which the device will continue to work when the Safe Mode is activated 🏷 Table 41 "Settings in the Configuration menu" on page 131.